Amex Centurion lounge locations and how to get in

-- Earn 1.5X AMEX Membership Rewards points on single purchases of $5,000+ (up to 1 million points per calendar year) and on eligible purchases in key business categories.
+- 1.5x Amex Membership Rewards points on single purchases of $5,000+ (on up to $2 million of these purchases per calendar year) and on eligible purchases in key business categories.

 - Get 35% of your points back for flights, ALL first class or business class flights, including coach tickets, booked with your selected airline through the Amex travel portal using Pay With Points (up to 500,000 points back per calendar year)

-The personal version of the Amex Platinum card has a $550 annual fee (See Rates & Fees), and the small business version has a $595 annual fee ($695 if application is received on or after 01/13/2022) (See Rates & Fees).
+The personal version of the Amex Platinum card has a $695 annual fee (See Rates & Fees), and the small business version has a $595 annual fee ($695 if application is received on or after 01/13/2022) (See Rates & Fees).
 Neither annual fee is waived the first year.
 But the statement credits, lounge access, and valuable welcome bonuses can make paying the annual fee worth it!